Shared Task

 - To evaluate: feed the model an input from a pair, use the featurizer to transform an activation vector, intervene in the transformed space, transform back out, and see whether the model’s new behavior aligns with what is expected under the intervention.

-In the causal variable localization track, participants are asked to employ the MIB benchmark’s provided code to train and evaluate featurizers.
+In the causal variable localization track, participants are asked (but not required) to employ the MIB benchmark’s provided code to train and evaluate featurizers.

 Leaderboard